microsoft/vscode-docs/blogs/2024/04/wasm.md

 This looks very similar to an extension written in TypeScript.

-<video src="rust-extension.mp4" title="Extension written in Rust." autoplay loop controls muted></video>

 Although the exploration looks very promising we decided to not push this further right now.
 Major reason is the missing async support in WASM.
 A lot of VS Code API is async and can therefore not easily be proxied into WebAssembly code.
 We could run the WebAssembly code in a separate worker and use the same mechanism we use for the [WASI Preview 1 support](https://code.visualstudio.com/blogs/2023/06/05/vscode-wasm-wasi) to synchronize between the WebAssembly worker and the extension host worker.
 However, this approach would lead to unexpected behavior when doing sync API calls, since those calls would be executed async under the hood.
 Since the extension host worker yields between the two async executions there is no guarantee, that, between two sync calls, the underlying state wouldn't change (e.g. something like `setX(5); getX();` could return a value different than 5).

 Furthermore, there is work under way to add full async support to WebAssemblies in the Preview 3 time frame.
 Luke Wagner gave an overview about the current state of the async support at [Day 2 of this years Plumber’s Summit](https://bytecodealliance.org/articles/plumbers-day-2).
-So we deiced to wait for this to arrive since it will allow us to tell a nicer and more complete story.
+So we deiced to wait for this to arrive, since it will allow us to tell a nicer and more complete story.

 For those that are interested the corresponding Wit files, the Rust code and the TypeScript code can be found in the [rust-api](https://insiders.vscode.dev/github/microsoft/vscode-wasi/blob/dbaeumer/early-kingfisher-tan/rust-api/package.json#L1) folder of the vscode-wasm repository.

 # What comes next

+We already started to work on a second blog post to cover more areas where WebAssembly code can be used for extension development.
+The major topics will be:

+- How to write [language servers](https://microsoft.github.io/language-server-protocol/) in WebAssembly.
+- How to use the generate meta model to transparently off load long running WebAssembly code into a separate worker.

+Now that we have a VS Code idiomatic implementation of the component model we will continue the effort to implement the WASI preview 2 for VS Code.

+Thanks,

+Dirk and the VS Code team

+Happy Coding!